blueminh/food-order-web/README.md

 You have to install Nodejs in your machine

-Install all packages in package.json with Nodejs
+Install all packages in package.json with npm

 Command to start server: npm start